prototypefund/Digital_Bargeld-docs/anastasis.rst

       // escrow methods identified by UUID.
       encrypted_master_key: [32]; //bytearray

-      // List of escrow methods identified by their uuid
+      // List of escrow methods identified by their uuid.
       uuid: string[];

     }

 .. _manage-truth: